Skip to content ↓

 INTENT

-To ensure all pupils:
+To ensure that all pupils:

 • can confidently communicate their ideas and understanding through spoken word;